KRakeesh04/s1/src/content/docs/electrical-fundamentals/03-basics.md

 ## Current

 Amount of charges (in $ C
 $) flowing through a point in unit time.
-Measured in Ampere ($ A $).
 Conventional current (opposite to electron flow) flows from positive to negative potentials.
+$
+$

 $ I = \frac{\text{d}Q}{\text{d}t} $